 Only show these results:

-Version 7.0.0 of the Nylas Node.js SDK is a major release compatible with Nylas API v3.
+Version 7.0.0 of the Nylas Node.js SDK is a major release that makes the SDK compatible with Nylas v3.
 The goal of this release was to make the SDK more intuitive and easier to use.
 It includes method and model documentation, so you can easily find the implementation details that you need.

-⚠️ v7 of the Nylas Node.js SDK is not compatible with APIs earlier than v3.
-If you're still using an earlier version of the Nylas API for your project, Nylas recommends that you keep using v6.x of the Node.js SDK until you can start using the v3 APIs.
+⚠️ The v7.x Nylas Node.js SDK is only compatible with v3.x Nylas APIs.
+If you're still using an earlier version Nylas, you should keep using the v6.x Node.js SDK until you can upgrade to Nylas v3.

 You may notice a few changes in the code to initialize the Nylas SDK.

-v7 of the Nylas Node.js SDK includes specific models for each outgoing call to the Nylas API.
+The v7 Node.js SDK includes specific models for each outgoing call to the Nylas APIs.
 This change is designed to make it easier to work with the SDK.

 Models have also been changed from classes to TypeScript interfaces, and all functions that made API calls have been removed from the models.
 This means that models are now purely data structures.

-In v6.x of the Nylas Node.js SDK, only one Calendar object was available.
-It simultaneously represented a Calendar in the following states:
+For example, the v6 Node.js SDK included only one Calendar object which represented a calendar in all of the following states:

 • To be created.